 2. Workflow efficiency

 Efficiency is something every department strives for.
-It’s a powerful tool to mitigate potential backlogs and impacts everything from employee satisfaction to department culture.
+It’s a powerful tool to mitigate potential backlogs and impacts everything from employee satisfaction to maintained standard compliance.
 It is critical to consider when adding new equipment.
 You’ll want to look at your caseload, your specialties, and how many technicians you have.

 Before you begin looking for sinks, consider the following to add to your decision process and future planning: